Business Income in a Divorce

 Business Income is Gross Income Minus Expenses

-As any business owner knows, gross income is substantially offset by expenses such as employee wages, office rent, business supplies, business travel, etc. Accounting practice, tax rules, statutory law, as well as family law judges, recognize this and deduct those ordinary business expenses from a spouse’s annual gross receipts to establish a true business net income.
+As any business owner knows, gross income is substantially offset by expenses such as employee wages, office rent, business supplies, business travel, etc. Accounting practice, tax rules, statutory law, as well as family court judges, recognize this and deduct those ordinary business expenses from a spouse’s annual gross receipts to establish a true business net income.

-What Qualifies As Business Expenses?
+What Qualifies As Ordinary Business Expenses In a Divorce?

 Not surprisingly, what exactly constitutes an “ordinary” business expense can occasionally generate controversy in a divorce.
 Business trips and meals, as long as they are not lavish in nature, usually qualify as legitimate business expenses.
 Conversely, if a client simply pays for a meal he had himself at Denny’s while on a business trip, he cannot deduct it from his income.
 Common sense usually prevails in these disputes.